 Another contractor said he appreciates the flexible schedule but is not too happy about working limited hours, unpaid training, and low pay rates.

-However, there are also a lot of complaints about not getting enough tech support.
+However, there are also a lot of complaints about not getting enough tech support or about their customer support team.

 Looking for a scam-free job site?
 FlexJobs is my most recommended site for remote jobs.
 All job listings on the site are screened by the FlexJobs’ hardworking team so you are assured the jobs are 100 percent scam-free.
 You can save up to 30% on your subscription if you sign up here using this discount code: FLEXLIFE